James Rowe (footballer, born 1983): Chesterfield

 In November 2020, he left Gloucester to become manager of National League club Chesterfield, signing a contract through the end of the 2022–23 season.
 In early 2021, his contract was extended through the summer of 2024, despite some interest from League Two clubs.
 On 12 April 2021, Rowe was awarded with the league's Manager of the Month award for the previous month as his side won six out of seven games, conceding zero goals in these wins.
 After joining the club while they were in 22nd place in the 23-team league through nine matches, Rowe ultimately guided Chesterfield to a sixth-place finish in his inaugural season, advancing to the promotion playoffs, but were defeated by Notts County.
 In October 2021, it was reported that Southend United made an official approach to recruit Rowe to become their new manager.
 Through his first 50 matches with Chesterfield, he led the club to a record of 30 wins, ten losses, and ten draws.
-In his first full year as manager, the club got 101 points from 50 league games.
+In his first full year as manager, the club earned 101 points from 50 league games.

 On 8 January 2022, Chesterfield played UEFA Champions League holders Chelsea in the third round of the FA Cup, with Chesterfield losing 5–1.
 According to BBC Sport, "Spirites' fans took over the entire Shed End and even as their team was predictably, and perfectly understandably, outclassed they were never silenced in support of manager James Rowe and his players."

 On 24 January 2022, Rowe was suspended by Chesterfield pending an investigation into what was later disclosed as an allegation of sexual assault in November 2021.
 On 4 February 2022, Rowe left Chesterfield by mutual consent.